lucko/spark/README.md

 1. Note the path of your JDK.

-2. Download WarmRoast as `warmroast.jar`.
+2. Download WarmRoast.

-3. Replace `/path/to/jdk` in the following command line with the path to your JDK and execute the program.
+3. Replace `PATH_TO_JDK` in the following commands with the path to your JDK and execute the program.

 **Note:** The example command line below includes `--thread "Server thread"`, which filters all threads but the main server thread.
 You can remove it to show all threads.